kuy/redux-tower/README.md

 ### History

-redux-saga-tower relies on [history](https://www.npmjs.com/package/history) package so that you can choose a strategy from hash based or History API.
+redux-saga-tower relies on [history](https://www.npmjs.com/package/history) package so that you can choose a strategy from Hash based or History API.

 ```js
 // History API